RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 4. From the **CICS** drop-down menu, select **Configuration**.
 5. Change **System Initialization Table** from **CBLVSAM** to **PLIVSAM**, and click **Apply**.

-    This configures the server to use some PL/I IBM CICS resources (BMS maps and programs).
+    This configures the server to use some PL/I CICS resources (BMS maps and programs).

 ### Build the Application